s4sikdar/YouTube-Comment-Scraper/README.md

 					and immediately write it to the json file.
 This is highly recommended for videos with large numbers of comments (1000+ comments).

+  -c FILENAME, --configfile FILENAME	The name of a JSON file containing JSON objects representing videos
+					to scrape comments for.
+See search_items.json in the repository to see how the structure of the JSON should be.
 ```
 ### Setup steps
 1. Ensure you have git bash installed.